Architecture

 That separation matters:

-• if you are changing layout, labels, page structure, commands, formulas, or reusable modules, edit this repo
+• if you are changing layout, labels, page structure, commands, or formulas, edit this repo

 • if you are changing runtime behaviour, parsing, device support, rendering logic, or simulator transport, that likely belongs in Cockpitdecks, not here